Keenan Cornelius: Legion Academy

 After a falling out with his long time gym ATOS, Keenan decided to open his own gym and fight team.
-On August 6, 2019, he announced he would open Legion Academy in San Diego CA. Since launching the Legion AJJ academy, Keenan Cornelius has attracted some of ATOS' top athletes to his team including Andris Brunovskis and Darin Conner DeAngelis.
+On August 6, 2019, he announced he would open Legion Academy in San Diego.
+Since launching the Legion AJJ academy, Keenan Cornelius has attracted some of ATOS' top athletes to his team including Andris Brunovskis and Darin Conner DeAngelis.

 On January 19, 2021, Cornelius awarded his first BJJ black belt to long-time training partner and Slovenian Judo black belt Miha Perhavec.

 Legion Jiu-Jitsu fielded a team at Subversiv 3 on August 28, 2020, that consisted of Jacob Kassama, Michael Edgley, and Paige Ivette.
 Their team lost 2-1 in the opening round against Fight Sports.

 The gym returned with a slightly different team at Subversiv 6 on October 16, 2021, that consisted of Sloan Clymer, Miha Perhavec, and Paige Ivette.
 This time they took second place, losing 2-1 in the final to Checkmat.